pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 ## Contract

-In the TiDB Cloud console, you can manage your TiDB Cloud subscriptions to meet compliance requirements.
+In the TiDB Cloud console, you can manage your customized TiDB Cloud subscriptions to meet compliance requirements.

 If you have agreed with our sales on a contract and received an email to review and accept the contract online, you can do the following: